informalsystems/hermes/guide/src/tutorials/production/setup-hermes.md

 # Setup Hermes

 In this section, you will learn how to set up Hermes to relay between the Hub and Osmosis.
+You will relay on channels that are already created. **It is strongly advised not to create any channels between two chains if another one with the same port already exists.**

 ---